RACE: Newport Liberty Jersey City Half-Marathon

 But there was a force from above that changed all that (and no, we didn’t pee in the bushes or worse).
 A woman, an angel of a woman, came to the line, right by us too, to announce that the Newport Health Club’s bathrooms were open.
 It was only a block away, and I was already running!

-I bid farewell to Karen, drained the lizard, and came out a new man ready to attack the race.
+I bode farewell to my wife, drained the lizard, and came out a new man ready to attack the race.
 Fortunately, I wasn’t too long in there, and the reason why I’m really harping on all of this was because if you had read my last race report (Tune Up 18 Miler), you will know how a bathroom stop in the MIDDLE of a race can really screw you up.